FilmerApp/.github/profile/README.md

 I researched cryptography and how it could be applied to increase the security of both Filmer and Eeventify:
 [Cryptography Research]

+I am working on researching hypothetical scenarios for trying to create a business out of Eeventify.

 # Semester Reflection

 # Links
 [Technical Choices]

 [Ethics Research]

+[Database & ORM Research]

 [Cryptography Research]
 <!--